How to Get Into Medical School With a Low GPA

 Regardless of what medical school you apply to, you’ll find that admissions will be competitive across the board–though there are some schools that are a bit easier to get into.
 Below is a list of some medical schools that accept students with a low GPA and schools with high acceptance rates that are more likely to accept low-GPA med school applicants:

-While some of the GPA averages for these medical schools are on the higher end, their acceptance rates are less competitive than most schools.
+While some of the GPA averages for these medical schools are on the higher end, their acceptance rates are generally less competitive than most schools.
 Applying to one of the schools on the list might give you a better shot at getting into medical school with a low GPA.

 FAQs: How to Get Into Medical School With a Low GPA